 Mr. J. Jay Park reports

-Reconnaissance is a junior oil and gas company engaged in the development of the newly discovered Kavango sedimentary basin, in northeast Namibia, where the company holds a 90-per-cent working interest in petroleum licences comprising approximately 6.3 million contiguous acres.
+Reconnaissance is a junior oil and gas company engaged in the opening of the newly discovered deep Kavango sedimentary basin in northeastern Namibia and northwestern Botswana, where the company holds petroleum licences comprising approximately 8.75 million contiguous acres.

 We seek Safe Harbor.